soph-g/soph-g.github.io/_posts/2019-08-20-debugging-process.md

 Most developers find this process naturally, and will apply it without giving it too much thought.
 But at Makers we are trying to rapidly up-skill developers, and help them to build good coding processes in weeks, not months or years.

-## Do you have a repeatable debugging process?
+## Do you have a debugging process?

 If you're at the very start of your coding journey, you might not yet have a repeatable debugging process.
 How can you tell if you need one?
 Look out for these signs: